 Either remote or hybrid work, IT outsourcing, or Offshore Development Center, management is still a major problem, according to a survey of JumCloud with 401 U.S. SME IT decision-makers.

-To achieve comprehensive management, communication is the key.
+Communication is the key to achieve comprehensive management.
 People might think of communication in a remote work environment just as conference calls or file sharing.
 But it is much more than that.

 More than half (58.4%) of IT departments plan to spend more on remote management technologies as they navigate the hybrid environment.